 HR departments at most large corporations have a formal 90-day performance evaluation in place for new hires.
 But even those organizations without formal processes often use that three-month mark to review your performance to date.

 The 90-day review should be respected but not feared, according to a trio of human-resources specialists I contacted on the subject.
-Here are their recommendations to prepare for a strong 90-day performance review.
+Here are their recommendations to prepare for job success and a strong 90-day performance review.

 1. Understand expectations